Welcome to the Advanced Zone! 🚀

 simap_*() |

-Simple rule: Replace map
+Simple rule: Replace map with

-.
+imap with simap.
 Everything else works exactly

-like purrr
+like purrr!

 Let’s Put Them to Work!